-U.S. dollar amounts outstanding under the facilities provided by the Amended Credit Agreement bear interest at a variable rate equal to LIBOR plus a margin of 2.25% to 4.00%, or a base rate plus 1.25% to 3.00%, in each case based on a ratio of our total leverage to EBITDA (as defined in the Amended Credit Agreement).
-Canadian dollar amounts outstanding bear interest at a variable rate equal to a B/A Discount Rate based on the Canadian Dollar Offered Rate plus a margin of 2.25% to 4.00%, or a Canadian Prime rate plus a margin of 1.25% to 3.00%, in each case based on a ratio of our consolidated total leverage to EBITDA.
-Australian dollar amounts outstanding under the Amended Credit Agreement bear interest at a variable rate equal to the Bank Bill Swap Bid Rate plus a margin of 2.25% to 4.00%, based on a ratio of our consolidated total leverage to EBITDA.
+U.S. dollar amounts outstanding under the facilities provided by the Credit Agreement bear interest at a variable rate equal to LIBOR plus a margin of 2.25% to 4.00%, or a base rate plus 1.25% to 3.00%, in each case based on a ratio of our total debt to consolidated EBITDA (as defined in the Credit Agreement).
+Canadian dollar amounts outstanding bear interest at a variable rate equal to a B/A Discount Rate based on the Canadian Dollar Offered Rate plus a margin of 2.25% to 4.00%, or a Canadian Prime rate plus a margin of 1.25% to 3.00%, in each case based on a ratio of our total debt to consolidated EBITDA.
+Australian dollar amounts outstanding under the Credit Agreement bear interest at a variable rate equal to the Bank Bill Swap Bid Rate plus a margin of 2.25% to 4.00%, based on a ratio of our total debt to consolidated EBITDA.
+The future transitions from LIBOR and CDOR as interest rate benchmarks is addressed in the Credit Agreement and at such time the transition from LIBOR or CDOR takes place, we will endeavor with the administrative agent to establish an alternate rate of interest to LIBOR or CDOR that gives due consideration to (1) the then prevailing market convention for determining a rate of interest for syndicated loans in the United States at such time for the replacement of LIBOR and (2) any evolving or then existing convention for similar Canadian Dollar denominated syndicated credit facilities for the replacement of CDOR.

-The Amended Credit Agreement contains customary affirmative and negative covenants that, among other things, limit or restrict: (i) indebtedness, liens and fundamental changes; (ii) asset sales; (iii) acquisitions of margin stock; (iv) specified acquisitions; (v) certain restrictive agreements; (vi) transactions with affiliates; and (vii) investments and other restricted payments, including dividends and other distributions.
-In addition, we must maintain an interest coverage ratio, defined as the ratio of consolidated EBITDA to consolidated interest expense, of at least 3.0 to 1.0 and our maximum leverage ratio, defined as the ratio of total debt to consolidated EBITDA, of no greater than 4.50 to 1.0 (as of December 31, 2018).
+The Credit Agreement contains customary affirmative and negative covenants that, among other things, limit or restrict: (i) indebtedness, liens and fundamental changes; (ii) asset sales; (iii) acquisitions of margin stock; (iv) specified acquisitions; (v) certain restrictive agreements; (vi) transactions with affiliates; and (vii) investments and other restricted payments, including dividends and other distributions.
+In addition, we must maintain an interest coverage ratio, defined as the ratio of consolidated EBITDA to consolidated interest expense, of at least 3.0 to 1.0 and our maximum leverage ratio, defined as the ratio of total debt to consolidated EBITDA, of no greater than 4.0 to 1.0 (as of December 31, 2019).
 As noted above, the permitted maximum leverage ratio changes over time.
 Following a qualified offering of indebtedness with gross proceeds in excess of \$150 million, we will be required to maintain a maximum senior secured ratio less than 2.50 to 1.0.
-Each of the factors considered in the calculations of these ratios are defined in the Amended Credit Agreement.
+Each of the factors considered in the calculations of these ratios are defined in the Credit Agreement.
 EBITDA and consolidated interest, as defined, exclude goodwill and asset impairments, debt discount amortization, amortization of intangibles and other non-cash charges.
-We were in compliance with our covenants as of December 31, 2018.
+We were in compliance with our covenants as of December 31, 2019.

-Borrowings under the Amended Credit Agreement are secured by a pledge of substantially all of our assets and the assets of our subsidiaries.
-The obligations under the Amended Credit Agreement are guaranteed by our significant subsidiaries.
-As of December 31, 2018, we had nine lenders that were parties to the Amended Credit Agreement, with total commitments (including both revolving commitments and term commitments) ranging from \$24.9 million to \$110.6 million.
-As of December 31, 2018, we had outstanding letters of credit of \$0.4 million under the U.S facility, \$0.6 million under the Australian facility and \$2.4 million under the Canadian facility.
+Borrowings under the Credit Agreement are secured by a pledge of substantially all of our assets and the assets of our subsidiaries.
+The obligations under the Credit Agreement are guaranteed by our significant subsidiaries.
+As of December 31, 2019, we had ten lenders that were parties to the Credit Agreement, with total commitments (including both revolving commitments and term commitments) ranging from \$24.9 million to \$85.4 million.
+As of December 31, 2019, we had outstanding letters of credit of \$0.3 million under the U.S facility, \$0.5 million under the Australian facility and \$1.2 million under the Canadian facility.